bitnami/charts/bitnami/redis/README.md

 #### Default: Master-Replicas

-When installing the chart with `architecture=replication`, it will deploy a Redis&trade; master StatefulSet (only one master node allowed) and a Redis&trade; replicas StatefulSet.
+When installing the chart with `architecture=replication`, it will deploy a Redis&reg; master StatefulSet (only one master node allowed) and a Redis&reg; replicas StatefulSet.
 The replicas will be read-replicas of the master.
 Two services will be exposed:

-- Redis&trade; Master service: Points to the master, where read-write operations can be performed
+- Redis&reg; Master service: Points to the master, where read-write operations can be performed
-- Redis&trade; Replicas service: Points to the replicas, where only read operations are allowed.
+- Redis&reg; Replicas service: Points to the replicas, where only read operations are allowed.

 In case the master crashes, the replicas will wait until the master node is respawned again by the Kubernetes Controller Manager.

 #### Standalone

-When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&trade; StatefulSet (only one node allowed).
+When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&reg; StatefulSet (only one node allowed).
 A single service will be exposed:

-- Redis&trade; Master service: Points to the master, where read-write operations can be performed
+- Redis&reg; Master service: Points to the master, where read-write operations can be performed

 #### Master-Replicas with Sentinel

-When installing the chart with `architecture=replication` and `sentinel.enabled=true`, it will deploy a Redis&trade; master StatefulSet (only one master allowed) and a Redis&trade; replicas StatefulSet.
-In this case, the pods will contain an extra container with Redis&trade; Sentinel.
-This container will form a cluster of Redis&trade; Sentinel nodes, which will promote a new master in case the actual one fails.
+When installing the chart with `architecture=replication` and `sentinel.enabled=true`, it will deploy a Redis&reg; master StatefulSet (only one master allowed) and a Redis&reg; replicas StatefulSet.
+In this case, the pods will contain an extra container with Redis&reg; Sentinel.
+This container will form a cluster of Redis&reg; Sentinel nodes, which will promote a new master in case the actual one fails.
 In addition to this, only one service is exposed:

-- Redis&trade; service: Exposes port 6379 for Redis&trade; read-only operations and port 26379 for accessing Redis&trade; Sentinel.
+- Redis&reg; service: Exposes port 6379 for Redis&reg; read-only operations and port 26379 for accessing Redis&reg; Sentinel.

 For read-only operations, access the service using port 6379.
-For write operations, it's necessary to access the Redis&trade; Sentinel cluster and query the current master using the command below (using redis-cli or similar):
+For write operations, it's necessary to access the Redis&reg; Sentinel cluster and query the current master using the command below (using redis-cli or similar):

 ```
 SENTINEL get-master-addr-by-name <name of your MasterSet. e.g: mymaster>